-According to the outline set by scholars, how will Aaron’s image be treated in the pharisaic traditions of the second Temple period, assuming that it reflects the corrupt priesthood of their time, whose representatives desecrated the pharisaic halakha?
-What will the meaning of the development of the traditions concerning Aaron in the period following the destruction of the Temple be, given that at this time the role of the priests shrunk, as their status changed dramatically?
+If we are to follow this model proposed by researchers, how will Aaron’s image be treated in the pharisaic traditions from the second Temple period—assuming these reflects the corrupt priesthood of their time, whose representatives desecrated the pharisaic halakha?
+Given the shrunken role and dramatic change in the status of the priesthood after the Temple’s destruction, what will the meaning of the evolving traditions concerning Aaron be?

-In this article, we will explore the unique aspects of the midrashic traditions concerning Aaron, in an attempt to thereby depict the social dynamic during the end of the second Temple period, and the new hierarchy of status which was created by the destruction of the Temple, continuing into the period of the Mishna and Talmud.
+In this article, we will explore the unique aspects of the midrashic traditions concerning Aaron, in an attempt to depict the social dynamic during the end of the second Temple period, and to describe new hierarchy of status in the wake of the Temple’s destruction and later in the periods of the Mishna and Talmud.

 The limited freedom of the traditions dealing with Aaron

-In his book, החייבים במקרא וזכאים בתלמוד ובמדרשים, Margulies noted the common phenomenon in which there is a significant difference between the way in which the biblical images are presented in the biblical text and how they are presented in rabbinic sources.
-Sometimes the Rabbis paint the biblical images more negatively than they appear in the text, whereas other times they exonerate them for sins which are mentioned explicitly in the text.
-The reasons for these differences in evaluation which have been suggested over the generations are many and diverse.
-Most of the explanations point to the didactic aims which occupy the author of the particular tradition.
-According to this approach, one would expect to find, similar to the great admiration for Aaron in the traditions of the periods of priestly leadership which enjoyed popularity and support, interpretations critical of him and his actions in eras of opposition to the priesthood.
+In his book, החייבים במקרא וזכאים בתלמוד ובמדרשים, Margulies noted the common phenomenon of significant differences between the presentation of biblical figures in the biblical text and the presentation of biblical figures in rabbinic sources.
+Sometimes the Sages paint the biblical figures more negatively than they appear in the text; other times, they exonerate them for explicitly mentioned sins.
+Many diverse reasons have been suggested for these differences in evaluation.
+Most of these explanations point to the didactic aims which concern the author of a particular tradition.
+According to this approach, one would expect to find interpretations critical of Aaron and his actions in eras of opposition to the priesthood, paralleling great admiration for Aaron in the traditions belonging to periods in which priestly leadership enjoyed popularity and support.
 The fact that the biblical text does not cover up Aaron’s sins increases this expectation.
 A study of the traditions of the end of the second Temple period and the period of the Mishna and Talmud reveals a plethora of interpretations which deal with Aaron.
-However, only a few of them contain even the gentlest critique.
-Even these occur in the local context of Aaron’s explicit sins.
-They do not deal with his leadership role as the patriarch of the high priesthood.
-The theory which attempts to explain the phenomenon as a function of the Rabbis’ sensitivity to critique of the national heroes, does not stand up to scrutiny when one compares it to the traditions which deal with other biblical heroes, such as Abraham, Moses and David.
-In those cases, one finds substantive criticism of their public leadership or personal conduct.
+However, only a few of them contain even the gentlest expression of critique.
+Even these rare instances of criticism only appear the local context of Aaron’s explicit sins; they do not deal with his leadership role as the patriarch of the high priesthood.
+The theory which attempts to explain the phenomenon as a function of the Sages’ caution in critiquing national heroes does not stand up to scrutiny.
+If one examines traditions which deal with other biblical heroes, such as Abraham, Moses and David one finds substantive criticism of their public leadership and personal conduct.

 It would seem that the great disparity between the ideal of priesthood as presented in the biblical text and the reality in the period of the Sages at the end of the second Temple period did not allow for the use of Aaron’s image as the reflection of the High Priest in their time.
-The image of Moses or King David could serve as a prototype of the leader, and the images of the Patriarchs and prophets could serve as models for the scholar; since the popular support which these authorities enjoyed allowed for the use of the positive images of biblical characters for the purpose of internalizing the lessons of leadership and ethics, both positive and negative.
+The figures of Moses or King David could serve as a prototype of the leader, and the images of the Patriarchs and prophets could serve as models for the scholar; The popular support which these authorities enjoyed allowed the use of the positive images of biblical characters to inculcate lessons of leadership and ethics, both positive and negative.
 On the other hand, the great disparity between the positive image of Aaron in the biblical text and the increasing estrangement from the images of the priests, made Aaron irrelevant as a model for deriving lessons, both positive and negative.